dbrimley/dbrimley.github.io/_posts/2015-12-16-hazelcast-ldap-security.md

 ### UserStore & LDAP

-When we initialize the LoginModule we pass it a UserStore in the options Map class.
+When we initialize the LoginModule we pass it a [UserStore](https://github.com/dbrimley/hazeldap/blob/master/hazeldap-server/src/main/java/com/craftedbytes/hazelcast/UserStore.java) in the options Map class.

+The UserStore is an abstraction that provides two services.

+1. The Ability to authenticate a user given a username and a password
+2. The Ability to return a set of roles for a given username.

+{% highlight java %}
+package com.craftedbytes.hazelcast;

+import java.util.List;

+/**
+ * A UserStore that can perform authentication and retrieve roles for a user.
+ */
+public interface UserStore {

+    boolean authenticate(String username, String password);

+    List<String> getRoles(String username);
+}
+{% endhighlight %}

+We have an implementation of this [UserStore](https://github.com/dbrimley/hazeldap/blob/master/hazeldap-server/src/main/java/com/craftedbytes/hazelcast/UserStore.java) that is connects to an LDAP Server called [LdapUserStore](https://github.com/dbrimley/hazeldap/blob/master/hazeldap-server/src/main/java/com/craftedbytes/hazelcast/ldap/LdapUserStore.java), this implementation makes use of the [Spring Ldap](http://projects.spring.io/spring-ldap/)

-### Lifecycle Phases
+#### Lifecycle Phases

 As mentioned above the LoginModule interface has distinct lifecycle methods that are called by Hazelcast.